Robert E. Bourke Jr.: Early design work at Studebaker and the 1949 Ford

 Bourke designed the front end including the grille detail, and the rear end and rear fenders, while Koto had more input on the whole body design.
-Essentially, the 1949 Ford was designed on a Formica kitchen table in a small bungalow in Mishawaka, IN, by a group of Loewy’s Studebaker employees !
+Essentially, the 1949 Ford was designed on a Formica kitchen table in a small bungalow in Mishawaka, IN, by a group of Loewy's Studebaker employees.
 It was a highly successful production car, with the styling carried through the 1951 model.
-The Automotive News, Fords 75th Anniversary Issue, June 1978, exclaims that the 1949 Ford was the “.. car that saved an empire..”
+The Automotive News, Fords 75th Anniversary Issue, June 1978, described the 1949 Ford as the “.. car that saved an empire..”

 Studebaker 1950-1956

 Studebaker decided that for the 1950 model the basic body would be unchanged for cost saving measures, but it wanted an entirely new and different appearance.
-Bourke’s team managed to lower the hood and developed the unique and well-recognized “spinner” (or “bullet” nose) front end for the 1950 Studebaker Commander.
-Studebaker sold more 1950 models than in any prior year, and this success solidified Loewy’s contract with Studebaker for several more years.
+Bourke's team managed to lower the hood and developed the unique and well-recognized “spinner” (or “bullet” nose) front end for the 1950 Studebaker Commander.
+Studebaker sold more 1950 models than in any prior year, and this success solidified Loewy's contract with Studebaker for several more years.